ethyca/fides/docs/fides/docs/cli/get.md

 ***fides_key***

 The fides key that uniquely identifies the resource that you want to retrieve.
 The key is given as the `fides_key` property in the manifest file that defines the resource.
-To print the resource objects (and their `fides_key`s) to the terminal, call `fidesctl&nbsp;ls&nbsp;_resource_type_`.
+To print the resource objects (and their `fides_key`s) to the terminal, call <code>fidesctl ls <i>resource_type</i></code>.

 ### OPTIONS